-Scope 1 covers emissions directly generated by reporting organizations, scope 2 covers indirect emissions from purchased energy and utilities, and scope 3 covers all other indirect emissions from an organization’s value chain.
+Scope 1 covers emissions directly generated by reporting organizations, scope 2 emissions come from purchased electricity, heat, steam, and cooling, and scope 3 covers all other indirect emissions from an organization’s value chain.

 The GHG Protocol defined scope 1, scope 2 and scope 3 to categorize different types of activities that generate GHG emissions.
 Identifying emissions under each scope helps organizations understand where they’re generating emissions and their total impact.

 Scope 1 and 2 emissions are usually simpler to measure compared to scope 3.
 Scope 1 covers emissions that organizations directly control.
 As a result, organizations typically have greater transparency and access to track down emissions sources and their related data.
 For scope 2 emissions, organizations can use contractual instruments with their energy companies and market data to measure that category.

 Scope 3 Emissions

 Scope 3 emissions can be especially difficult to measure since all other emissions fall under this category and the data can be difficult to get.
 Organizations need to work with all suppliers, businesses and other organizations throughout their value chain to get the most accurate data possible.

 While scopes 1 through 3 look at emissions generated as a result of their goods and services, scope 4 looks at emissions an organization avoids.
 The GHG Protocol states that many reports of avoided emissions are not accurate and not auditable.